JasonTPatterson/homelab/README.md

 ## Infrastructure Notes

 - All persistent service data is bind-mounted to host directories — no anonymous Docker volumes
+- Traefik routes all services via `.home` domains using file provider with hot-reload
 - Homepage configured with live Pi-hole stats (v6 API), Open-Meteo weather, system resource monitoring
 - Uptime Kuma monitors all services with alerting
 - Portainer provides a UI for container lifecycle management without needing SSH for routine ops